 Bottom line: Look for cloudy cider/juice.
 Avoid any cider that has a listed ingredient (other than ascorbic acid) that says “in order to preserve freshness.”
 Potassium Sorbate, Sodium Benzoate, etc...
 Those bad boys are yeast killers.

-Here is the ingredients label from the pasteurized, yet chemically preserved juice I can purchase here in the Ozarks at a WalMart:
+Here is the ingredients label from the pasteurized, yet non-chemically preserved juice I can purchase here in the Ozarks at our local Walmart:

-The two commercially available ciders that I have used with great success are:
+The three commercially available ciders that I have used with great success are:

 - Musselman's Apple Cider- A nice sweet cider with lots of solids.
 Sold in a plastic one gallon jug.
-It was $3.48/gal at the WalMart here in Rogers, AR, Nov -2010.
+It was $3.98/gal at the Walmart here in Arkansas, Sept.
+2015.

-- Whole Foods 365 Organic Apple Juice - Labeled as apple juice, not cider, but this is still a wonderful base for cider.
-It has many more suspended solids, so it does not yield quite as clear an end product.
-If you would like to go organic, this is an excellent choice. $6.49 at Whole Foods Denver Summer 2009.
-This juice will yield a cloudy cider, no matter what you do, because of the pectin haze that is formed when they pasteurize it.
-Oh well, it still tastes just fine.
+- Whole Foods 365 Organic Apple Juice - Labeled as "apple juice," not cider, but this is a wonderful base for hard cider.
+It has many more suspended solids.
+If you would like to go organic, this is an excellent choice. $7.49 at Whole Foods.

 Yeast, wild or tame.

-One of the magical things about hard cider is... it would happen without you.
-There are enough wild yeasts just floating around in the air, that it is quite likely that some would find their way into your sweet cider and go to work, eating and making alcohol.
+One of the magical things about hard cider is... it would happen without you doing anything at all.
+There are enough wild yeasts just floating around in the air, that it is quite likely that some would find their way into your sweet cider and go to work; eating and making alcohol.
 So why not just let nature take its course?
 In fact, many people who make hard cider do just that.
 They open their jugs of sweet cider up to the air (or they have a nice batch of apple yeast from the cider mill already in the juice) and hope for the best.
 Sometimes they have great results, sometimes they have disasters.
 Many times they end up with a brew someplace in between--maybe a bit bitter or a little "yeasty" tasting.

 The real truth of using wild yeast is it is just going to depend on where your wild yeast come from.
 Most folks at cider mills swear by using wild yeast, but that is because the yeast that lives at apple processing facilities is especially adapted to work with apples.
 What about the yeast floating around in your kitchen (or bathroom?)
 You could end up with fantastic cider, horrible cider, or even vinegar (actually bacteria, but I digress).
 Now if you are risking the raw cider, there is a good chance you have some wondrous yeast already in your cider from the cider mill equipment.
 Could be worth a go.

-Lalvin E-1118: Comes in a 5g packet (~$.80).
-This is a wine/champagne yeast (which is why as a wine maker I happen to have it laying around in my fridge) but it is also one of the most widely used yeasts in the world for "general application" like sparkling cider.
+Lalvin E-1118: Comes in a 5g packet.
+This is a wine/champagne yeast (which is why as a wine maker I happen to have it lying around in my fridge) but it is also one of the most widely used yeasts in the world for "general application" like sparkling cider.
 It is very vigorous and out competes most wild yeasts.
 Basically, this yeast goes fast.
 It will chew up all the sugar you give it, stop when it is dry, and then it carbonates up fast.
-I use this when I can't get the temp in my brew room lower than 65F.
-Click the image to go to Midwest Supply's online store to by this yeast.
+I use this when I can't get the temp in my brew room colder than 65F.
+Click here to Buy Lalvin EC-1118 Yeast

 Nottingham Ale Yeast: If you are making a brew store order and are choosing one yeast, I would go with this one.
-Comes in an 11g pack so you will have PLENTY (~$2/pack) This will easily do 12 gallons of cider.
+Comes in an 11g pack so you will have PLENTY (~$3/pack) This will easily do 12 gallons of cider.
 Often this yeast is used by microbrews for ale.
 It is fast and hungry.
 Is reputed to have good flocculating qualities (i.e. sinks and makes clear cider) and does not impart a yeasty after taste.
 A high recommend, if you are not making a bunch of wine that you need the EC-1118 for.
 This yeast is quite happy fermenting at 55 - 65F so I use it in the fall - winter time of the year.
 If you choose this yeast you will get a nice fruity "draft" ale tasting brew.
-Click the image to go to Midwest Supply's online store to by this yeast.
+Buy Danstar Nottingham Ale Dry Yeast on Amazon.com

 But what to do with all this juice and yeast?
 Let's begin with Carbonation and Alcohol.